-We systematically compare the three networks extracted from biomarker data through their degree.
-Degree is number of direct neighbors each node has in a graph.
-First we compare the distribution of degree in the three networks in Figure \ref{fig:deg_dis_graph}.
-It can be observed that the graph topologies are varying for different groups thus indicating that overall structure is helpful in distinguishing between AD and control group.
+We systematically compare the three networks extracted from biomarker data through degree, i.e., the number of direct neighbors each node has in a graph.
+First, we compare the distribution of degree in the three networks in Figure~\ref{fig:deg_dis_graph}.
+It can be observed that the graph topologies are varying for different groups, thus indicating that overall structure is helpful in distinguishing between AD and control.
 Moreover, this difference becomes more prominent with increasing degree signifying the use of holistic and sophisticated features in AD detection.
-To further investigate how each biomarker changes its network topology in these three networks, we present the degree of all biomarkers in Figure \ref{tab:deg-table}.
-If a biomarker is absent from a certain graph, its degree is represented as zero.
+To further investigate how each biomarker changes its network topology in these networks, we present the degree of all biomarkers in Table~\ref{tab:deg-table}.
+If a biomarker is absent from a graph, its degree is considered zero.
 It can be observed that 3 distinct biomarkers appear significant in the AD network.